ceramic-sf/quick-boi-source/bolq.md

 It may be tempting to take actions expecting that in some universe you will end up in a good situation.
 What you ultimately experience may rely on likelihoods, which are problematic if there are infinite versions of you making that action.
 ```

-Given that we [split in the multiverse](#universes-keep-differentiating), you could make a machine to kill you if your lottery ticket isnot the winner.
+Given that we [split in the multiverse](#universes-keep-differentiating), you could make a machine to kill you if your lottery ticket is not the winner.
 Lottery seems random from your [subjective perspective](#quantum-processes-are-subjective-not-objective-randomness), so you will be a millionaire in all universes where you wake up alive.
 This is not good reasoning because it requires an additional assumptions:

 When making a decision, one should ignore all histories in which the decision maker is absent.
 Namely, don't worry about all those dead versions of you.
 However, similar to [anthropic arguments](#the-problem-with-anthropic-arguments), there are possibly some problems with assessing probabilities of the situation, given there are infinities involved.
 So it is poorly understood if you can say that it is likely your conscious experience would be to wake up, alive and wealthy.

 *Making decisions where you expect your conscious experience to continue in some branch of the multiverse is a poorly understood area.
 It may require more knowledge about how to assess probabilities of infinite sets.*

-### The problem with probabalistic simulation theory
+### The problem with probabilistic simulation theory

 ```md
 Being able to imagine our universe being a simulation running on many computers does not increase the probability that a simulation is likely.
 This is because we do not know how to assess probabilities of this kind, only probabilities related to the history of our current universe.